coden16/lawdle/README.md

-# Lawdle - with apologies to Byrdle/Wordle
+# Taydle - with apologies to Lawdle/Byrdle/Wordle

-If you're looking to play the game, you should go to https://jdipity.github.io/lawdle/
+If you're looking to play the game, you should go to https://coden16.github.io/taydle/

-Lawdle is a law-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.
+Taydle is a law-themed parody of Wordle (https://www.powerlanguage.co.uk/wordle/), the original guessing game written by Josh Wardle.